Faith Drew, Ph.D.

 During my clinical internship, I was paired with another classmate who would later become my husband (and business partner:-)).
 After we both completed our doctorate degrees, career opportunities brought both of us to Charlotte in 2009.
 Following the move, I served as a faculty member and Clinic Director in the Marriage and Family Therapy Program at Pfeiffer University for four years.
 I then made the transition into the corporate world.

 I currently serve as an Employee Assistance Program (EAP) Director and also provide therapy in our private practice.
-When I’m not working, I enjoy spending time with my husband, raising a newborn, training my Westie, named Rocky (who is currently a certified therapy dog), raising backyard chickens, and traveling.
+When I’m not working, I enjoy spending time with my husband, raising a daughter, training my Westie, named Rocky (who is currently a certified therapy dog), raising backyard chickens, and traveling.
 I am working at learning French and can often be spotted at various foodie joints trying out new dishes.

 In my clinical work, I seek out personal strengths in each of my clients and have an honest and direct approach in my feedback and observations.
 I believe that each of my clients has the ability to make deep and meaningful changes, so I work with each person in a way that honors their past and supports their future growth.
 I tend to ask questions exploring familial influences, highlighting patterns of interaction, and discovering how patterns are passed down from one generation to the next, often unconsciously.
 I also believe in the power of telling and making meaning of one’s personal story in a safe and supportive environment.